Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity

-In section \ref{section: Twistor theory revisited} we review Twistor theory in Euclidean signature (cf \cite{Woodhouse85}, \cite{Atiyah:1978wi}) but from an unusual connection perspective, ie where we take a $\su(2)$-connection to be the main field instead of a metric.
-From this data only we show how to construct very natural structures on twistor space, namely the 1-form $\gt$, some associated connection on $\Oc(n)$ bundle and the triplet $\left(\Jc, \go, g\right)$ of compatible almost complex structure, 2-form and Euclidean metric on twistor space of Prop \ref{intro: prop AHS on PT}.
-We also review from \cite{Fine:2008} some symplectic structure that is naturally constructed from the connection.
-Finally we investigate the condition for integrability of the almost complex structure or for which the triplet $\left(\Jc, \go, g\right)$ is Kähler.
-These cases turn out to be given by the self-dual-gravity equations and therefore make contact with the usual Kähler structure on twistor space constructed from an instanton (ie an anti-self-dual Einstein metric).
+In section \ref{section: Euclidean Twistor Theory Revisited} we review some results from twistor theory in Euclidean signature but from an unusual connection perspective, i.e we take a $\SU(2)$-connection to be the main field instead of a metric.
+From this data only we show how to construct very natural structures on twistor space, namely the 1-form $\gt$, some associated connection on $\Oc(n)$ bundle and the triplet $\left(\J_A, \go_A, g_A\right)$ of compatible almost complex structure, 2-form and Euclidean metric on twistor space of proposition \ref{Proposition: introduction, AHS on PT}.
+We also review, from \cite{Fine:2008}, some symplectic structure that is naturally constructed from the connection.
+Finally we investigate the condition for integrability of the almost complex structure as well as the condition for which the triplet $\left(\J_A, \go_A, g_A\right)$ is Kähler.
+These cases turn out to be given by the self-dual-gravity equations and therefore make contact with the usual Kähler structure on twistor space constructed from an instanton (i.e an anti-self-dual Einstein metric).

-We then state and give a new proof for the non linear graviton theorem from a pure connection point of view (cf Prop \ref{intro: prop NLG}).
+We then state and give a new proof for the non linear graviton theorem from a pure connection point of view (cf proposition \ref{Proposition: introduction, NLG}).